 Degree and Licensure Requirements

 Students who successfully complete all college degree requirements, student teaching/internship and licensure exams will be recommended for a teaching license in Ohio.
 For additional information on licensure requirements, students should inquire in the Office of Student Services.
 The above policy reflects not only college action, but also the requirements of CAEP.
-In addition, the State of Ohio requires students to submit fingerprinting cards to the Bureau of Criminal Investigation before a professional license will be issued.
+In addition, the State of Ohio requires students to submit clear, current background checks from the Bureau of Criminal Investigation before a license is issued.

 Criteria and Procedures For Admission to Professional Education

 To be eligible for advanced professional admission to a teacher licensure program, a student must demonstrate:

 - Current enrollment in the Judith Herb College of Education.
 Students should apply for admission to professional education no later than the fourth semester of full-time enrollment.

 - Completion of a minimum of 48 credit hours of approved course work, including pre-professional education courses.